Learn how to make this very simple DIY Cuticle Oil with essential oils to help strengthen dry, brittle nails and cuticles.

 Why Use Cuticle Oil?

-Like I said above, using this DIY cuticle oil has made my dry, busted cuticles soft and lovely.
+Like I said above, using this homemade cuticle oil has made my dry, busted cuticles soft and lovely.
 It helps reduce the amount of painful hang nails I’ve had too.

 Healthy cuticles grow healthy finger nails so if you have a hard time growing out your nails then you should definitely use cuticle oil.
 Using cuticle oil regularly will help grow stringer nails that won’t break as easily.

-That being said, they can also be used on their own.
+That being said, the oils can also be used on their own.
 Most are extracted from nuts, kernels or other types of plants.

 They have SO many wonderful properties that help with skin, nails and hair.
-Here are a few carrier oils great for skin and nails that can be used in this recipe.
+Here are a few oils that are great for skin and nails and can be used in this cuticle oil recipe:

 Sweet almond oil is extracted from the nut of the sweet almond tree.
 It is rich in antioxidants and protects skin from UV damage.
 It helps with dry skin and brittle nails.
 It’s loaded with fatty acids which helps lock in moisture.
 Almond oil is antibacterial and is rich in vitamin A.